The Photosystem Chamber

-The PS1000 chambers were developed in a cooperation between CESRF, Intravision and Conviron originally as a marijuana research tool for the Canadian Licensed Producer ABcann Medicinals.
+The Photosystem Chambers were developed in a cooperation between CESRF, Intravision and Conviron originally as a marijuana research tool for the Canadian Licensed Producer ABcann Medicinals.

 These chambers represent a space tech-tranfer from the Hypobaric Guelph Blue-Boxes, only in a sealed (non-hypobaric) version.